 Tent, sleeping bag, rucksack and ticket…you’ve got the bare necessities but there are a load of other bits and pieces you need to ensure a successful festival experience, and we don’t mean things like loo roll and wet wipes (though definitely pack those too).
 With festival season rapidly approaching, we’ve rounded up some of the essentials you need to make sure you spend your festival drinking, dancing and generally having a great time rather than stressing about how you’ll make it to the end in one piece.

 The weather at a British festival can change with alarming speed, and there’s nothing quite like being caught in the wrong shoes.
 You don’t wanna be that idiot wearing proper tall wellies on ground that’s dry as a bone but you also don’t wanna be sporting your fave shoes in a rainstorm.
 These Hunter Chelsea boots sit nicely in the middle – the vulcanised rubber is both sturdy and waterproof, and they’re short enough to let your legs breathe should there be sunshine.

-Rains Holographic Jacket
+Rains Ultralight Jacket

 Never discount the possibly of showers at a British festival, even if the forecast is showing otherwise because you will be caught out.
 You could just sling a pac-a-mac in your bag and hope for the best, but for serious rain, you’ll need a proper jacket and you can’t do better than Rains.
-This holographic jacket is lightweight but still sturdy enough to keep you dry and will see you through festivals year after year.
+This jacket is lightweight but still sturdy enough to keep you dry and will see you through festivals year after year.